googlearchive/appengine-i18n-sample-python/README.md

 There are lots of things to internationalize with your web applications.

-1. Strings in python code
+1. Strings in Python code
 2. Strings in HTML template
-3. Strings in javascript
+3. Strings in Javascript
 4. Common strings
     - Country Names, Language Names, etc.
 5. Formatting